Predicated Diffusion: Predicate Logic-Based Attention Guidance for Text-to-Image Diffusion Models: Introduction

 However, many previous studies have pointed out that these models often generate images that ignore the intended meanings of a given prompt, as exemplified in Fig.~\ref{fig:challenges}~\citep{Feng2023,Chefer2023,Rassin2023,Wang2023b}.
 When multiple objects are specified in a prompt, only some are generated, with the others disappearing (see the column \emph{missing objects} in Fig.~\ref{fig:challenges}).
 Also, two specified objects are sometimes mixed together to form one object in the generated image (\emph{object mixture}).
 Given an adjective in a prompt, it alters a different object than the one the adjective was originally intended to modify (\emph{attribute leakage}).
-We have found a novel challenge that, when a prompt specifies an object being held by someone, the object is depicted as if discarded on the ground (\emph{possession failure}).
-Although these challenges need to be addressed, retraining diffusion models on large-scale datasets is prohibitively expensive.
-Many studies have proposed methods offering guidance for the image generation process of pre-trained diffusion models, ensuring that the images are updated to become more faithful to the prompt.
-However, these guidances vary widely, and a unified solution to address the diverse range of challenges has yet to be established.
+We have found a novel challenge: while a prompt specifies an object being held by someone, the object is depicted as if discarded on the ground (\emph{possession failure}).
+Since retraining diffusion models on large-scale datasets is prohibitively expensive, many studies have proposed methods offering guidance for the image generation process of pre-trained diffusion models, ensuring that the images are updated to become more faithful to the prompt.
+However, these guidances vary widely, and a unified solution to address the diverse challenges has yet to be established.

-We hypothesize that the root cause of such challenges lies in the text encoder within diffusion models failing to correctly capture the logical statements presented in the given prompt.
-If we could represent such logical statements by using predicate logic and integrate it into the diffusion model, it might make the generated images more faithful to the statements.
+The root cause of these challenges lies in the diffusion models' inability to accurately capture the logical statements presented in the given prompts, as observed in other image-text models~\cite{Yuksekgonul2023}.
+If we could represent such logical statements using predicate logic and integrate it into the diffusion model, the generated images might be more faithful to the statements.
 Motivated by this idea, we introduce \emph{Predicated Diffusion} in this paper.
 Herein, we represent the relationships between the words in the prompt by propositions using predicate logic.
 By employing attention maps and fuzzy logic~\citep{Hajek1998,Prokopowicz2017}, we measure the degree to which the image under generation fulfills the propositions, providing guidance for images to become more faithful to the prompt.
 See the conceptual diagram in Fig.~\ref{fig:framework}.
 The contribution of this paper is threefold.

 \textbf{Theoretical Justification and Generality:} Most existing methods have been formulated based on deep insights, which makes it unclear how to combine them effectively or how to apply them in slightly different situations.
 In contrast, Predicated Diffusion can resolve a variety of challenges based on the same foundational theory, allowing us to deductively expand it to address challenges not summarized in Fig.~\ref{fig:challenges}.